Looking Forward to BC Immigration? Become an Employer Magnet!

 For BC immigration, not only your education is important but also your training and experience.
 You have to obtain an Educational Credential Assessment or ECA report.
 This will indicate the equivalent of your international education to Canadian standards.
 Similarly, you may need to get certification from the Industry Training Authority regarding your training and experience.

 Practice if you must!
-Practice in front of the mirror.
+Similarly, practice in front of the mirror.
 Confidently present yourself and your credentials.
-Do some research on the company.
+Likewise, do some research on the company.
 Again, check the job requirements.
 Prepare some questions and answers you think will come out in the interview.

 These are only tips on how you could make your plan for BC immigration possible.
 Of course, everything else is up to you.
 Maintain a positive attitude throughout the whole job application process.